segment-boneyard/analytics-wordpress/readme.txt

 Analytics for WordPress is the easiest way to integrate analytics into your WordPress site.

-By installing Segment.io's **Analytics for WordPress** plugin you can add any analytics service to your site without touching any code.
+By installing Segment.io's WordPress plugin you can add any analytics service to your site without touching any code.
 Segment.io lets you send your analytics data to Google Analytics, Mixpanel, KISSmetrics, and more... without having to integrate with each and every one, saving you time.
 Once you're setup, you can swap and add new analytics services with the click of a button!

 == Installation ==

 1. Upload the `analytics-wordpress` folder to the `/wp-content/plugins/` directory.
-1. Activate **Analytics for WordPress** through the 'Plugins' menu in WordPress.
+1. Activate the plugin on your Admin **Plugins** page in WordPress.
-1. Go to **Settings > Analytics** and enter you Segment.io API key.
+1. Go to **Settings > Analytics** and enter your Segment.io API key.
 1. That's it!
 You can now turn on analytics services with the click of a button in the Segment.io interface.